beman-project/net29/README.md

 reports, features requests, etc. There are plenty contribution opportunities.

 If you want to contribute, you won't be left alone!
-Please e-mail [Dietmar Kühl](mailto:dietmar.kuehl@me.com) if want help or mentoring for contributing to the library.
+Please e-mail [Dietmar Kühl](mailto:dietmar.kuehl@me.com) if you want help or mentoring for contributing to the library.

 ## State of the Proposal